Awning: Wind tolerance and construction

 Modern awnings are rated for wind tolerance based on width, length, number of supporting arms, and material.
 Modern awning design incorporates urethane compression joints, steel support structures, and wind sensors.
 Such designs are currently in use at the White House, Grand Central Station, and the Kremlin.

 Aluminium awnings

 Aluminium awnings have long been popular in residential applications throughout the world.
 They are available in many colors and are usually painted with a baked-on enamel paint.
 Among the many benefits of these awnings are cooler temperatures inside the home, shade for your patio, extending the life of furniture and window treatments.
-Possibly the most beneficial feature of the awnings are the fact that they have a usable life of well over 40 years.
+One beneficial feature of the awnings are the fact that they have a usable life of well over 40 years.

 Some aluminum awnings are designed to be folded down and fastened to protect windows in case of storms such as hurricanes.